Nyzy railway station

-The station serves only freight trains from Imeni Vasylya Nesvita station.
+The station serves only freight trains from Imeni Vasylia Nesvita station.
 The movement of trains is organized by means of an electric rod system and telephone.
 This station provides services for the reception and delivery of goods by car and small shipments, which are loaded with whole cars.
 Thus loading is conducted only on access tracks and in places not public.

 History

 Nyzy station opened in 1905, when a 10 km railway line was laid from Hrebinnykivka station to the Sukhanov sugar factory (currently inoperable).

 Passenger service

 On November 16, 2010, the movement of railcars was opened on the Hrebinnykivka (now Imeni Vasylya Nesvita) - Nyzy line.
 But despite the low fare of the rail bus, it was unclaimed, and was soon canceled.